 a.
 She despised him in her heart: David’s wife Michal didn’t appreciate David’s exuberant worship.
 She felt it wasn’t dignified for the king of Israel to express his emotions before God.

 i.
 “No doubt, there are particularly nice and dainty people who will censure God’s chosen if they live wholly to his praise, and they will call them eccentric, old-fashioned, obstinate, absurd, and I don’t know what besides.
 From the window of their superiority they look down upon us.”
 (Spurgeon)

 b.
-They brought the ark of the LORD, and set it in its place in the midst of the tabernacle: After many years – since the ark was lost in battle – the ark was returned to the tabernacle and set in the most holy place.
-The emblem of God’s presence and glory was set at its proper place in Israel.
+They brought the ark of the LORD, and set it in its place in the midst of the tabernacle: After many years – since the ark was lost in battle – the ark was returned to the tabernacle and set in the Most Holy Place.
+The emblem of God’s presence and glory was set in its proper place in Israel.

 c.
 Then David offered burnt offerings and peace offerings before the LORD: The burnt offerings spoke of consecration.
 The peace offerings spoke of fellowship.
 This was a day of great consecration and fellowship with God.
-It was also a great barbeque.
+It was also a great day of grilling meat.

 4. (20) Michal’s complaint.